djmsampson/layout2/tbx/layoutdoc/ApplicationStructure.md

 The application is structured as a single function, with callbacks and other helper functions implemented as nested functions, i.e., functions defined inside the main function.
 This has the advantage that the nested functions can share access to any variables defined in the main function.
 This approach also poses a risk, as anything we accidentally define in the main function lies in the scope of all nested functions within the file.
 For this reason, all logic is put into nested functions and we restrict the main function to only define two shared variables:

 - `data`: a structure containing all shared data,
-- `app`: a structure containing handles to user\-interface components.
+- `app`: a structure containing handles to user interface components.

 ```matlab
 function galleryBrowser()